-On the western side of the Reykjanes peninsula, discover the secret charms of Sandgerdi (Sandy Hedge) with a storied history and loads to see for those who like to travel off the beaten path, there is plenty to experience here.
+On the western side of the Reykjanes peninsula, you can discover the secret charms of Sandgerdi (Sandy Hedge) and its interesting history.
+If you enjoy traveling off the beaten path, there is plenty to experience here.

-As the name indicates, the soil in the village is sandy and not optimal for cultivation.
-Therefore the main industry is fishing.
+As the name indicates, the soil in Sandgerdi is sandy and not optimal for farming.
+Therefore, the main industry is fishing.
 In fact, Sandgerdi is one of Iceland’s major fishing communities.
-You may enjoy visiting the fish processing facilities there, a real eye-opener to this important natural resource.
+You may enjoy visiting the fish processing facilities there, an interesting introduction to this important natural resource.

 Things to do in Sandgerdi

-The quaint town also offers beautiful views with visits to great art galleries, an interactive nature center, a candle factory, and a nine-hole golf course.
+The quaint town has beautiful views over the area.
+Additionally, you visit great art galleries, an interactive nature center, a candle factory, and a scenic nine-hole golf course.
 You can browse a great variety of Icelandic hand made souvenirs at the Listatorg souvenir shop.
-In addition to this, you can visit graves from pre-Christian times, which were discovered in 1947.
-The graves were a very important discovery.
-The remains from one of the graves are now on display at the National Museum of Iceland.
+In addition to this, you can visit graves from pre-Christian times in Hafurbjarnastadur.
+Found in 1947, the graves are a very important discovery.
+At this time, the items from one of the graves are now on display at the National Museum of Iceland in Reykjavik.